ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/studentttest.md

 studentTTest(sample_data, sample_index)
 ```

 Values of both samples are in the `sample_data` column.
 If `sample_index` equals to 0 then the value in that row belongs to the sample from the first population.
+Otherwise it belongs to the sample from the second population.
 The null hypothesis is that means of populations are equal.
-Normal distribution with equal variances are assumed.
+Normal distribution with equal variances is assumed.

 **Parameters**